Hyperbean18/Library-Management-System/README.md

 <b> To run: </b>

 -source both .sql files inside mysql and run them. `Source <absolute path to file>`.
+Run lms.sql first, the usr.sql.

 -Run `npm install` in both the api and the client folders